 You'll work closely with an academic advisor to define professional goals and design a curriculum to advance toward those goals.
 The program core offers field experience along with a research course and/or a research project depending on prior experience and future goals.
 The research experience affords opportunities to conduct original research or examine existing literature and apply evidence-based practice within your current role.
 Coursework is selected within the content areas of physical education and administration with room for electives in additional areas of interest.

 Graduates of the program often take on leadership roles in educational settings, such as department chair, coordinator, or athletic director.
 Whether you're looking to improve your practice or take on a new role, the CAGS in Physical Education program is here for you!

-Once your application form is processed you will receive an email with your application portal login credentials.
-Once you login to your application portal you'll be able to upload your essay.
+- Complete the FREE online application: Once your application form is processed you will receive an email with your application portal login credentials and instructions for submitting supplemental materials as listed below.

-In two to three double-spaced pages, please describe significant life experiences that have contributed to your interest in your field, your understanding of this field, your occupational objectives, and why you have chosen Springfield College.
+- Essay: In two to three double-spaced pages, please describe significant life experiences that have contributed to your interest in your field, your understanding of this field, your occupational objectives, and why you have chosen Springfield College.

-Please include any college activities, out-of-school leadership experiences, work history, and community involvement to support your interest in or qualifications for graduate study.
-Once your application form is processed you will receive an email with your application portal login credentials.
-Once you login to your application portal you'll be able to upload your resume.
+- Resume: Please include any college activities, out-of-school leadership experiences, work history, and community involvement to support your interest in or qualifications for graduate study.

-This program requires two letters of recommendation.
-Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.
+- Two letters of recommendation: Two letters of recommendation from a faculty member or direct supervisor: Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.

-- In order to be considered official, transcripts must be received directly from the original source, by email to firstname.lastname@example.org, or mailed to the college address:
+- Transcripts: An official transcript from each college/university you have attended is required.
+In order to be considered official, transcripts must be received directly from the original source, by email to firstname.lastname@example.org or mailed to the college address:

 Office of Graduate Admissions